sanity-io/hydrogen-sanity-demo/README.md

 In addition to traditional PLP + PDPs, it also showcases pages that make extensive use of [Portable Text][sanity-portable-text], allowing for rich editorial that can easily reference your Shopify products in a multitude of ways.

+This demo has been designed to work specifically with the document schema defined in our [pre-configured Studio][sanity-shopify-studio].
+There you can find more information about general assumptions we've made around the content models driving this demo.

 Hydrogen is currently in developer preview.
 Please note that this starter is not production ready and will be updated as Hydrogen continues to mature.

 ## Approach